mfarhad1994/Data-Engineering-Projects/11. Fundamentals of BigQuery/README.md

 # Understanding Data Warehouses: OLAP vs. OLTP, BigQuery, and Best Practices

-In this discussion, we will explore data warehouses in depth, covering fundamental concepts such as OLAP vs. OLTP, the definition of a data warehouse, and BigQuery’s capabilities, including cost considerations, partitioning, clustering, best practices, internal workings, and machine learning applications.
+In this discussion, we will explore data warehouses in depth, covering fundamental concepts such as OLAP vs. OLTP, the definition of a data warehouse, and BigQuery’s capabilities, partitioning, clustering, best practices and internal workings.
 Let’s begin with a comparison of OLAP (Online Analytical Processing) and OLTP (Online Transaction Processing).

 ### OLAP vs. OLTP: Key Differences and Use Cases